-You'll often have the need to enter metrics that follow the partition pattern of "Campus > Sunday Date > Service Time".
+You'll often have the need to enter metrics that follow the partition pattern of "Campus > Sunday Date > Service Time" pattern.
 We've created a simple entry page for you to enter these types of metrics into.
 You'll find this page under Intranet > Weekly Metrics.
 Click the drop-down menus along the top of the block to select the service for which you want to add metrics.

 Pictured below, there are several block settings that allow you to configure the block, the metrics you wish to enter and how the metric date should be determined.
-Please note that the image below is an Obsidian block.